Combining Apartments In NYC

 - If the kitchens are separate one of them must be completely removed and all plumbing and gas must be capped unless you are replacing with another use such as a new bathroom for example.

-- As per Department Of Buildings Regulations, the job will be filed with DOB by a licensed Architect or Engineer.
+- When combining apartments in NYC, A licensed Architect or Engineer will file the job with DOB.
 The department of buildings plan examiner must review and approve the plans and documentation.

 - For Sign off of the work you will request a letter of completion from the Department Of Buildings.